autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 Shader generation features are implemented as a core part of MaterialX.
 Core feature support is contained in the [MaterialXGenShader](/source/MaterialXGenShader) shared library.

 Per shading language support resides in folders which begin with "MaterialXGen".
-Thus, Glsl and Osl language support reside in these folder respectively:
+Thus, Glsl and Osl language support reside in these folders respectively:
 - [MaterialXGenGlsl](MaterialXGenGlsl) : This is support for GLSL.
 - [MaterialXGenOsl](MaterialXGenOsl) : This is support for OSL.